 We sent out a survey regarding the pandemic to our email list last week and it was completed by over 400 juice businesses.
-I’ve learned a lot form this data, conversations with entrepreneurs, and the discussion going on at the Goodnature Community Forums.
+I’ve learned a lot form this data, conversations with entrepreneurs, and the discussion going on at the Goodnature Juicing Facebook Group.

 I hope that sharing this with you—along with some useful tips—may help your business survive this crazy time and make it out the other side.
-If you have any other advice for the industry, please comment on this post below or better yet, over at the forums.
+If you have any other advice for the industry, please comment on this post below or better yet, on the Goodnature Juicing Facebook Group.

 It shouldn’t be surprising that most juice bars, restaurants, and other juice companies are reporting a decrease in sales.
 About 62% report a decrease in sales.
 21% report things are about the same.
 Some juice bars are being forced to shut down by government demand in their local region.